Cumbrian Dialect

 Gutter - N A Stream esp. at the edge of a field.
 Usually the position of the gutter defines ownership of the boundary.. 'thoo gaas ower a dyke till a gutter'. i.e. if there is a gutter at the edge of your field maintenance of both the gutter and the dyke are your neighbours responsibility.

 Gurt - Adj.
 Greet, big, great.
 Greet was always preferred at Low Nest.
-Gurt was considered rather broad and uncouth..
+Gurt was considered rather broad and uncouth; typically used by those rough types down Thirlmere.

 Hap up - V To wrap

 Helm wind - N An easterly that produces a distinctive Helm cloud along the top of the Helvellyn range which can persist for days.
-Cross Fell also has a Helm cloud but the mechanism appears to be different.
+Cross Fell has a similar Helm cloud.

 Hirple - V To limp. (from Scots)